 There are lots of volcanos in the northern part of Sulawesi Island and over hundreds of years, mineral-rich lava has flown into the sea.
 This has fostered an incredibly diverse marine ecosystem that is home to turtles, sharks, moray eels, giant clams and kaleidoscopic coral.
 This is some of the best snorkelling and diving on earth.

-6. Jeeva Beloam
+6. Having a digital detox at Jeeva Beloam

 This unique boutique hotel is tucked away on a remote beach within a National Park on the island of Lombok and is the best place to truly get away from it all for a few days at the end of your holiday.
 Robinson Crusoe-style eco-huts line the private beach where you can relax and listen to the sound of the waves lapping the ocean, or for those wanting to explore, you can take advantage of the stunning surrounding wildlife to hike nature trails, go cycling, snorkelling and surfing.

-9. Bali’s lesser known temples
+9. Bali’s lesser-known temples